Click the neighborhood below to find Denver’s best happy hours:

 From Lon Symensma and Cholon Concepts, this French bistro is a richly appointed and romantic space that feels intimate and luxurious.
 The happy hour menu is extensive with 15 (!) items under $5.

 The Radish Crudite is fundamentally french: raw crisp radishes with a drizzle of honey, a dusting of coarse salt on a soft piping of high fat butter.
 They are crisp, salty, sweet and spicy at the same time.
 The Chicken Liver Mousse is served with grilled brioche toast points and a fig jam.
 Warm, soft, cool, crispy, sweet and savory- it hits every taste bud you possess.
 The Boards and Bottles is also an amazing deal: a charcuterie plate and a bottle of wine for $25!
+If wine is your thing, check out our Denver Wine Walk which visits LeRoux and two other amazing downtown wine bars.
+You may also want to check out our post on the 10 Best Happy Hours for Wine Drinkers.

 Happy hour is 4:00p-5:30p Wed to Sunday.
 They are always 2-4 house wines on happy hour also just $5/glass.
 You can’t go wrong with the sparkling rose or white.
 Specialty cocktails, well drinks and even some draft beers are all reduced if you are in before the dinner hour.